Have an Idea? Now What?

 Intellectual Property Protection

 Whether you decide to license your product or venture it, having patent protection is vital.
+Having a prototype before meeting with an attorney is helpful.

 Types Of Intellectual Property